Big Thunder Mountain Railroad: Disneyland

-Magic Kingdom version
+Magic Kingdom

 The track layout of the Magic Kingdom's version is a nearly identical mirrored layout of the Disneyland attraction.

 Riders board the trains in an enclosed loading station on a hillside.
 Leaving the station, trains make a left hand turn into a bat-infested tunnel, make a slight right turn, and climb the first lift hill.
 At the top of the lift hill, trains pass under a waterfall and drop to the left.
 This is followed by a right hand turn, after which the track crosses under the second lift hill and drop.
 After crossing under the second lift hill drop, the track goes through a 270 degree clockwise spiral and passes through a short tunnel.
 Trains emerge from the tunnel and pass through the flooded town of Tumbleweed, running parallel to the Walt Disney World Railroad.
 The train passes over a decaying trestle (where the track is slightly banked from side to side), before entering Davy Jones Mine, where it hits a trim brake.
 Trains then make a left hand turn and climb the second lift hill.

 At the top of the second lift hill, trains drop to the left and cross under the lift hill, before rising into a 540 degree downhill counterclockwise helix, passing over a broken trestle.
 Leaving the helix, trains shoot up across a small hill, make a slight right turn, then drop through another tunnel and hit a trim brake.
 The trains then make a right hand turn into a tunnel and climb the third lift hill.
 As the train climbs the lift, an earthquake hits and makes the train cars sway from side to side (the effect achieved by slightly banking the track).
 Leaving the lift, trains emerge from the tunnel, crest a small rise, and drop to the left towards the Rivers of America.
 After traveling along a short section of straight track, the ride then makes a left hand turn through a short tunnel and crosses a short bridge.
 The train then makes a right hand turn, and passes through the ribcage of a T-Rex skeleton as it hits the final trim brake, makes a left hand turn past some geysers and hot springs, and rises into the final brakes.
 The train then makes a left turn back into the station.

 The Florida version was allocated more space in the park, and so the Monument Valley-inspired ride structure assumes 2.5 acres, 25 percent larger than the Disneyland version.
-Due to the ride being surrounded by the Rivers of America on the east and Walt Disney World Railroad on the west, the maintenance facility for the trains is on the opposite side of the Railroad's track from the ride, with a swing bridge being used where the transfer track crosses the Railroad, just past the Frontierland station.
+Due to the ride being surrounded by the Rivers of America on the east and the Walt Disney World Railroad on the west, the maintenance facility for the trains is on the opposite side of the Railroad's track from the ride, with a swing bridge being used where the transfer track crosses the Railroad, just past the Frontierland station.